Cambridge Five: Donald Maclean and Guy Burgess

-Harold "Kim" Philby
+Kim Philby

-Harold "Kim" Philby was a senior officer in Britain's Secret Intelligence Service, known as MI6, who began his work for the Soviet Union as a spy in 1934.
-He went on to serve the KGB for 54 years.
-He was known for passing more than 900 British documents over to the KGB.
+Harold "Kim" Philby was a senior officer in Britain's Secret Intelligence Service, known as MI6, who began to spy for the Soviet Union in 1934.
+He was known for passing more than 900 British documents over to the NKVD and its successor, the KGB.
 He served as a double agent.

-Investigation of Philby found several suspicious matters but nothing for which he could be prosecuted.
+After the flight of Maclean and Burgess, an investigation of Philby found several suspicious matters but nothing for which he could be prosecuted.
 Nevertheless, he was forced to resign from MI6.
 In 1955 he was named in the press, with questions also raised in the House of Commons, as chief suspect for "the Third Man" and he called a press conference to deny the allegation.
 That same year, Philby was ruled out as a suspect when British Foreign Secretary Harold Macmillan cleared him of all charges.

-In the later 1950s, Philby left the secret service and began working as a journalist in the Middle East; both The Economist and The Observer provided his employment there.
-MI6 then re-employed him at around the same time, to provide reports from that region.
+In the later 1950s, Philby left the Secret Service and began working as a journalist in the Middle East, writing for The Economist and The Observer.
+MI6 then re-employed him at around the same time to provide reports from that region.

 In 1961, defector Anatoliy Golitsyn provided information which pointed to Philby.
-An MI6 officer and friend of Philby from his earlier MI6 days, Nicholas Elliott, was sent in 1963 to interview him in Beirut and reported that Philby seemed to know he was coming (indicating the presence of yet another mole).
+An MI6 officer and friend of Philby from his earlier MI6 days, Nicholas Elliott, was sent in 1963 to interview him in Beirut and reported that Philby seemed to know he was coming (indicating the presence of yet another mole in MI6).
 Nonetheless, Philby allegedly confessed to Elliott.

-Shortly afterwards, apparently fearing he might be abducted in Lebanon, Philby defected to the Soviet Union under cover of night, aboard a Soviet freighter.
-For the first seven years in Moscow, he was under virtual house arrest since the Soviets were concerned that he might defect to the West.
+Shortly afterwards, apparently fearing he might be abducted in Lebanon, Philby defected to the Soviet Union under cover of night aboard a Soviet freighter.
+For the first seven years in Moscow, he was under virtual house arrest since the Soviets were concerned that he might defect back to the West.
 According to an article in The New York Times, he was given no rank nor an office.
-In fact, "for the most part, Philby was frozen out, his suggestions ignored" ...
+In fact, "for the most part, Philby was frozen out, his suggestions ignored ...
 This ruined his life".
 After his death, however, Philby was awarded a number of medals by the Soviets.